The Team

 Burnout

+Can you benefit from therapy even if you’re functioning well?
+It’s a question many people quietly ask themselves.
 Life may look successful from the outside.
 The degree has been earned.
 The career is moving forward.
 The relationship appears stable.
 Friends and family may even describe you as someone who has it all together.
+Yet internally, something feels off.
+You may find yourself wondering:

 “I thought I’d be happier once I got here.”

+If that thought feels familiar, you’re not alone.
 One of the biggest misconceptions about therapy is that you need to be in crisis before seeking support.
 In reality, many people benefit from therapy long before things fall apart.

 Many people hesitate to start therapy because they don’t believe their struggles are serious enough.
+Common thoughts include:

 “I have pretty great support around me.
 I usually go to friends or family.”